1991 British League season

 The 1991 British League season was the 57th season of the top tier of speedway in the United Kingdom and the 27th known as the British League.

 Summary

 Wolverhampton Wolves won the league for the first time in their history.
 The club which was first founded in 1928 had only ever won the Provincial Midland League in 1962 and the Provincial League in 1963.
 They were led by their American star Sam Ermolenko, who became the first rider to push Hans Nielsen from the top of the averages after eight consecutive years at the top.
 The Wolves team relied on two more American riders, Ronnie Correy and Sam's younger brother Charles Ermolenko, in addition to Englishman Graham Jones to seal the title from Bradford.
 Bradford gained consolation by winning the Knockout Cup, led by English international pair Simon Wigg and Gary Havelock.

-Wimbledon Dons started the season but only ran until June before withdawing from the league.
-Eastbourne Eagles stepped in to replace Wimbledon and complete the Wimbledon fixtures for the remainder of the season.
+Wimbledon Dons started the season and managed to complete their Gold Cup fixtures but only ran until June before withdrawing from the league.
+The entire team was relocated to Arlington Stadium and raced as the Eastbourne Eagles for the remainder of the season.